• Home

 Driving your car to WDW locations is certainly an option.

-First if you drive your car to your Shades of Green vacation, it will cost you $13 per night to park it in Shades parking lot and you will also have to pay daily for parking at WDW’s theme parks and water parks (currently $25 per day).
-Once you pay your WDW daily parking fee save the recipt, it is good all day at all the parks.
+First if you drive your car to your Shades of Green vacation, it will cost you $17 per night to park it in Shades of Green’s parking lot and you will also have to pay daily for parking at WDW’s theme parks (currently $30 per day).
+Once you pay your WDW Theme Park daily parking fee save the receipt, it is good all day at all the parks.

-But having a car that you can get to fairly quickly in the theme park parking lots, beats waiting for a bus (or potentially to next bus if the first is full) at the end of the night.
-Most of Shades buses only pick up once an hour…
+Having a car that you can get to fairly quickly in the theme park parking lots, beats waiting for a bus (or potentially to next bus if the first is full) at the end of the night.

 See: